Institute of All Nations for Advanced Studies

 The Institute of All Nations for Advanced Studies, Inc. (IAN) was established by Dr. Rama C. Mohanty and others in 1964.
-Mohanty, IAN’s General Secretary, is a Professor of Physics at Southern University in Baton Rouge, Louisiana.
+Mohanty, IAN's General Secretary, is a professor of Physics at Southern University in Baton Rouge, Louisiana, United States.
 He moved to found the organization after being deeply affected by the brutal murder of thousands of innocent people, including children and women, as a result of religious and communal rioting in his native India.

 Convinced that the promotion of inner peace within each individual is vital to the establishment of meaningful world peace, IAN seeks to become: